guptashraddha2016/Fake-News-Detection-Using-ML/README.md

 In this file , I took a Fake news Dataset and type of dataset is categorical so , i build classification model using Logistic Regression Algorithm and create a multiple model for imporove the accuracy.

+# Dataset
+FA-KES-Dataset.csv is Dataset from keggle and the type of dataset is categorical.